pharmacist meeting with patient

 Jennifer Rodis, PharmD, BCPS, FAPhA

-Michael MurphyI currently serve as an Assistant Professor of Clinical Pharmacy at The Ohio State University College of Pharmacy and an Advisor for State Government Affairs at the American Pharmacists Association (APhA).
+Michael MurphyI currently serve as an Assistant Professor of Clinical Pharmacy at The Ohio State University College of Pharmacy and the Senior Advisor for State Government Affairs at the American Pharmacists Association (APhA).
 I teach undergraduate and PharmD courses that are focused on current issues impacting the health care system and our patients, how to engage and advocate for improvements, as well as leadership and professionalism.
 My research is focused on the development of evidence that can be used to support our advocacy efforts and improve patient access to care.
 At APhA, I work with state pharmacy associations across the country to support them in advancing their legislative and regulatory priorities both at the state and national level.

 Across the country, the profession of pharmacy is quickly evolving.
 From expansions in pharmacists’ scope of practice to the recognition of the pharmacist as a provider and the establishment of programs that reimburse pharmacists for their patient care services, we are seeing more patients gain access to the valuable services pharmacists can provide.
 As these changes materialize, there is a greater need for new leaders in the profession that will further advocate for these improvements and support efforts to implement advanced care programs for patients.
 It is an exciting time in pharmacy, and I look forward to working with the next fellow to support them in developing skills to be a leader and change-maker in the profession.